Model#

 Note

-SmartSim does not support loading in-memory TorchScript functions to colocated Orchestrator(s)
+SmartSim does not support loading in-memory TorchScript functions to colocated Orchestrator(s).

-Users should instead load TorchScripts to a colocated Orchestrator
+Users should instead load TorchScripts to a colocated Orchestrator from file or as a raw string.

-Continue or select a process link to learn more on how each function (Model.add_script
+Continue or select a process link to learn more on how each function (Model.add_script and Model.add_function)

-load TorchScripts to launched Orchestrator(s)
+load TorchScripts to launched Orchestrator(s).

 Attach an In-Memory TorchScript#